 Our popular summer event provides chief academic nursing administrators, associate deans, and senior faculty with the opportunity to explore leadership development strategies in a setting far away from the pressures of daily academia.
 Themes and topics change each year, and creatively address the latest information in academic leadership.

 Clinical Nurse Leaders Summit

 The Clinical Nurse Leaders (CNL) Summit brings together educators, practitioners, and leaders in the practice arena to discuss the latest trends in higher education and practice impacting CNLs.
 Unique among conferences within AACN because of the collaboration between educators and practitioners, you will have the opportunity to hear educational strategies, regulatory mechanisms, and the impact of CNL practice on patient outcomes.
 Tied to the CNL Research Symposium, this conference is a one of a kind in the nation.
-It is offered at the same time as the Master’s Education Conference.
+It is offered in conjunction with the Master’s Education Conference.